-- Scholarships are available for full-and part-time students in various areas of study. - Although some restrictions may apply, scholarship dollars can be used for tuition, fees, and course related books. - All awards are for the full academic year. - Scholarships may be renewed if they are so designated. - Students seeking scholarship awards are asked to also complete the FAFSA (Free Application for Federal Student Aid) through the DACC Financial Aid Office.
+- Scholarships are available for full-and part-time students in various areas of study. - Although some restrictions may apply, scholarship dollars can be used for tuition, fees, and course related books. - Scholarships may be renewed if they are so designated.